Root > Troubleshooting > EurekaLog run-time problems

 --el_debug_unique option will create one file for each EurekaLog module with unique name (your-exe-name_el_debug_date_GUID.csl).
 This is useful when you debug restarts in your application, or if your DLL is being loaded/unloaded multiple times.

-Important Note: Alternatively, you may create empty file with the following name:
+Important Note: Alternatively, if passing a command line argument is not an option - you may create an empty file with the following name:

 your-exe-name-el_debug (e.g. Project1.exe-el_debug) as analog for the --el_debug option;